 Midterms are held in the evenings from 7pm-9pm to give you more time to complete them than lecture would allow.
 You will be allowed to bring a fixed number of pages of notes to each exam.
 Details of this policy will be released as the exam approaches.

-Midterms will be held on Monday 2/9 and Thursday 3/19 from 7pm to 9pm!
-If you have a course conflict on those days, you will fill out a survey near the time of the exam to let us know, and we will offer an alternate exam the next morning.
-If you don't have a course conflict, you will be expected to take the exam.
+Midterms will be held on Monday 9/22 and 10/27!
+If you are not available from 7pm to 9pm on those days, you will fill out a survey near the time of the exam.